BBVA/gitsec/README.rst

    docker build . -t myawesomeplugin

-You can publish the image in whatever docker registry you prefer.
+You can publish the image in your docker registry of preference.

 After the plugin is published you can include it in the configuration file as any other plugin.